princeton-sns/Eiger-PORT/README.md

 3.2 Install dependencies by running

     xxx:/local/Eiger-PORT$ ./install-dependencies.bash

+Note: if the repository has to be cloned to somewhere different from /local, then please see 6.1 below.

 3.3 Build the source code.
 There are two pieces of source code in the repo.
 One is in the Eiger-PORT/Eiger-PORT subdirectory, which is the source code for Eiger-PORT; the other is in the Eiger-PORT/eiger subdirectory, which is the source code for the baseline system Eiger.
 We need to build both.